 In most cases, you will be required to be present no later than 8:45 a.m.

-Upon entering the Justice Center you will pass through a metal detector upon entering the building.
+Upon entering the Justice Center you will pass through a metal detector.
 Any bags/purses will pass through an x-ray machine.
 Please leave all pocket-knives, box cutters, tools, etc. at home, as you will not be able to enter the Justice Center or leave any of those items with security.

 If you are summoned for Judge Kelbley’s Court: